grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 The _Prospect_ was currently at absolute maximum sonar listening capacity, but there was nothing out there.
 The ocean was completely empty in every direction.
 Cassandra focused her mind and kept it out in the water.
 Every time she felt it grasping with some subject other than sonar, she took a deep breath, and forced her mind back out into the water.
 It was incredibly tiring work.

 Two hours later, there remained no sign of Shakes.
 Captain Percy could never sleep for very long, and so was soon back in the control room with a cup of coffee from the galley, smoking and making small adjustments to the trim of the boat.
-Each of these adjustements was acompanied by a brieft rush of water or air through the piping of the ship, and each time this happened Cassandra got completely distracted for a few frustrating moments.
+Each of these adjustements was acompanied by a brief rush of water or air through the piping of the ship, and each time this happened Cassandra got completely distracted for a few frustrating moments.
 Cassandra did not yet realize that the sonar operator could, in some instances, have some authority over even the captain on a submarine.

+[//]: # (Mid-morning: day 2, run to Pylon City)
 Another hour went by, Cassandra thought she was starting to crack, and considered asking Hemi to take over.
 She was worried that somehow Shakes had sneaked past her in his little boat, that she missed him and screwed up her first real job.
 Rationally, she knew that was unlikely though.
 She pushed herself to keep listening to the silence.

 Then, far off their port side, she heard an engine in the water.
 It wasn't like the other seacraft she had heard so far on sonar.
 It had a continuous popping sound, like a machine gun being fired off in the distance, accompanied by a low-frequency roar.